 Scientific Computer Programming emphasizes instruction in computer programming language to solve engineering problems.
 Instruction will include such topics as the study of digital computer systems, programming techniques, program structure, coding, execution, debugging, and verification of programs.
 Computer programming exercises will be conducted to analyze, interpret, and synthesize engineering data.

-Prerequisites: MTH 160 or higher with a grade of "C" or better and Reading Proficiency.
+Prerequisites: MTH 160 (or MTH 160S) or higher with a grade of "C" or better and Reading Proficiency

 ESC 200.
 Engineering Circuits I. 4 Credit Hours.